kuangyu0801/kuangyu0801.github.io/README.md

 - **Task**:  Develop 5G FW for Control Channel when spec and architecture is on-going, balance between ***flexibility for on-going spec***, ***performance for customer***, and ***cost for company benefit***
 - **Action**:
 	- listed and summarize the shortcoming of previous generation of design
-	- study the current DSP architecture and give it feedback when found optimization of bug
+	- study the current DSP architecture and give it feedback to HW team when found possible optimization optimization of bug
-	- devise  CSD algorithm
+	- work hand-in-hand with  CSD algorithm team and Spec Review time a
 	- keep the latest spec release up-to-date
 	- design and review test case in both UT and IT
 	- implementing and verifying functionality on simulation environment, FPGA, test chip, product with machine